-In my teenage years, I came to realize that angels and demons are actually the same thing, but spiritually polar opposites; it is then our place as mere mortal beasts cursed with divine reason to decide ultimately which side of the pendulum attracts us most.
+In my teenage years, I came to realize that angels and demons are actually the same thing, but spiritually polar opposites.
+So, it’s then our place as mere mortal beasts cursed with divine reason to decide ultimately which side of the pendulum attracts us most.

-There’s a moment in adolescence—especially for those of us wired for too much thought and not enough sleep—when binary spiritual symbols stop feeling external and start becoming mirrors.
-For me, that moment came when I realized that angels and demons weren’t opposing species—they were opposing states of the same being and of the same soul.
+There was a moment in my own adolescence—especially for someone like myself wired for too much thought and not enough sleep—when binary spiritual symbols stopped feeling external and started becoming mirrors.
+For me, that moment came when I realized that angels and demons weren’t opposing species, but opposing states of the same being and of the same soul.

-That revelation didn’t come with fanfare., just a chilling, creeping sense that no one is born wholly one thing or the other.
+No one is born wholly one extreme or the other.
 The divine and the damned are carved from the same material.
-To me, it’s not that good and evil live in tension—it’s that they live in reflection.
-The divine is simply the soul made lucid through intention; the demonic, the soul cracked under unacknowledged need.
+To me, good and evil don’t live so much in tension as in reflection.
+The divine is simply the soul made lucid through intention; meanwhile, the demonic is the soul cracking under unacknowledged need.
 Both require choice.
-The angel becomes an angel not by default, but by resistance.
+The angel becomes one not by default, but by resistance.
 The demon, not by destiny, but by surrender.
 We can call this the Pendulum of Duality.

 How we talk about angels and demons says more about us than them.
-We moralize, we metaphorize, we sanitize.
-We claim one side while harboring seeds of the other.
-The real danger isn’t in being “tempted” by the wrong side—it’s in believing the battle is ever over.
-That we’ve already arrived at goodness.
+We moralize, metaphorize, and sanitize them.
+We claim to be fully on one side while harboring seeds of the other.
+The real danger isn’t in being “tempted” by the wrong side.
+The folly is in believing the battle is ever over, that we’ve already arrived at goodness.
 Rhetorically, the pendulum image works because it implies motion, not arrival.
-We are not static beings.
-We are constantly choosing—and being chosen by—our own patterns.
+We aren’t static beings.
+We are constantly choosing—and being chosen by—our own patterns of thought and action

 I’ve never been convinced that angels must glow and demons must rot.
 Some demons are devastatingly beautiful.
 Some angels arrive broken and bleeding.
 The aesthetic of each is layered, fluid, not confined to Renaissance paintings or neon-drenched horror tropes.
 Their energy is tone, not costume.
 There’s poetry in the paradox.